uviclibraries/html-css/act-2.md

 - Hyperlinks come in flavours and here are the basic four:
   - **"external links"** link you to other locations outside of your directory, such as other webpages or websites.
 These links always use a full URL (the whole `https://www` part). **Example: `<a href="http://www.wordpress.com/my-webpage.html">clickable text</a>`**.
   - **"internal links"** link you to other locations within your directory, such as other webpages on your own website.
 These links do _not_ use the full URL. **Example: `<a href="about-me.html">clickable text</a>`**.
-  - **"anchor links"**, or hashtag links, "jump" you to locations in the same webpage, or document.
+  - **"anchor links"**, or hashtag links, "jump" you to locations in the same webpage.
 These are helpful in pages with a lot of text.
 You can, for example create a table of contents at the top of your HTML page that jumps to sections (or text) within that same page. **Example: `<a href="#anchor-location">clickable text</a>`**.
   - **"email links"** link you to an email address.
 When you click on these, they tell your computer to open up whatever email program you are using. **Example: `<a href="mailto:some-email@yoursite.com">Email me</a>`**.

 ## Add one or more hyperlinks to your HTML page

-- To get a feel for how hyperlinks work, **choose one or more of the following three examples to add to your `about.html` page.**
+- To get a feel for how hyperlinks work, **choose _one_ (or more, if you have time) of the following three examples to add to your `about.html` page.**

 ### 1. External link

-- This type of link takes you to somewhere outside of your website, to another website or webpage on the Internet.
+- This type of link takes you to somewhere outside of your website, such as to another website or webpage on the Internet.
 - The process to create an external link is identical to an internal link, except that the external link requires a full URL, the whole `https://www` part.
 This type of full URL is known as an ["absolute" URL (↪)](https://www.w3schools.com/tags/att_link_href.asp).
 - In `about.html` file, choose some text to turn into a link.
 - Wrap your selection of text in the following tags: